sherzodr/penmon/README.md

     climate=pm.Climate()
     # above is the same as saying:
-    # climate=pm.Climate().arid().interior().moderate_winds()
+    climate=pm.Climate().arid().interior().moderate_winds()

     climate.dew_point_difference=4.0

     station.climate=climate;

     # from now on if humidity data is missing it substtracts 4.0 degrees
     from temp_min to take a guess at temp_dew

+## REFERENCE CROP

-It also assumes it will be calculating ETO for a refernce crop.
-According to the original paper is assumed to be grass of 0.12m height, aerodynamic resistance of 208 and albedo of 0.23.
+It assumes it will be calculating ETo for a refernce crop.
+According to the original paper reference crop is assumed to be grass of 0.12m height, aerodynamic resistance of 70 and albedo of 0.23.
 It you wish to calculate ETo for a different reference crop you may do so as:

 	different_crop = pm.Crop(resistance_a=208, albedo=0.23, height=0.12)
 	station.ref_crop = different_crop

+## ITERATE THROUGH INDIVIDUAL ENTRIES

-This station has no climate data available at this moment.
+Based on the above example this station has no climate data available at this moment.
 But if it were you would've been able to iterate through these records like following:

 	for a_day in station.days:
 		# do stuff with a_day

 # StationDay class

-Once we have station data available we work on a day at a time.
+Once we have station data available we work with a day at a time.
 We first need to get a single day, identified by a day number:

 	day = station.get_day(238)

-*day* is an instance of **StationDay** class. *238* above represents August 26th - it is 238th day of the year.
-So day number can only be an integer in 1-366 range.
+*day* is an instance of **StationDay** class. *238* above represents *August 26th* - it is 238th day of the year.
+Day number can only be an integer in 1-366 range.
 It also supports a date string:

 	day = station.get_day("2020-08-26")
 	day.day_number # returns 238

+If you have to pass a date string that has a different template than "%Y-%m-%d", you can pass your template string to the method as follows.
+Above example assumes following default *date_template* value:

+    day = station.get_day("2020-08-26", date_template="%Y-%m-%d")

+To learn more about date template placeholders refer to *strptime()* manual either from *datetime* module, or by refering to your system's *strptime* manual (available in all linux/unix machines).

 Based on this day number alone library is able to calculate inverse of the relative Sun-Earth distance (Eq.
 23), solar declination (Eq.
 24),